 Kat Li is a Principal in the Austin office of McKool Smith.
-Kat’s trial practice focuses on patent litigation and has included actions in Federal District Court, the United States International Trade Commission, and the United States Court of Appeals for the Federal Circuit.
-She has successfully managed and tried all phases of patent litigation cases, from pre-filing investigation to post-trial briefing, as well as participated in inter partes review proceedings and appeals.
-Kat has substantial experience in the courtroom and with an expansive variety of technologies, from mobile devices to computer software, electronic materials, and telecommunications.
+Her trial practice focuses on patent and complex commercial litigation and has included actions in United States District Court, the International Trade Commission, the Patent and Trial Appeal Board, and the Court of Appeals for the Federal Circuit.
+She has successfully managed and tried all phases of litigation, from pre-filing investigation to post-trial briefing, as well as participated in inter partes review proceedings and appeals.
+Kat has substantial experience arguing and representing clients in the courtroom, and in patent cases, handling a variety of technologies, such as mobile devices, computer software, electronic materials, and telecommunications.
 In addition, Kat serves on the Firm’s Diversity Initiative.

 Prior to joining the firm, Kat was a law clerk for the Honorable Arthur J. Gajarsa at the U.S. Court of Appeals for the Federal Circuit in Washington, D.C. and the Honorable Leonard E. Davis at the U.S. District Court for the Eastern District of Texas in Tyler, Texas.
 Kat is the president of the Association of Former Law Clerks for the Eastern District of Texas and a frequent speaker at the Eastern District of Texas Bar Association Bench Bar Conference.
 She is also registered to practice before the United States Patent and Trademark Office.